dvij542/Portfolio/content/authors/admin/_index.md

   url: https://www.ri.cmu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Motion planning and controls, machine learning.
+bio: My research interests include Safe and adaptive controls for agile robots, machine learning and computer vision

 # Interests to show in About widget
 interests: